DanielMartensson/MataveID/README.md

 % Create SVM model - X_point and Y_point is coordinates for the SVM points.
-% amount_of_supports_for_class is how many points there are in each row
+% amount_of_supports_for_class is how many points there are in each row [X_point, Y_point, amount_of_supports_for_class] = svm(X, Y);
-% Some rows in X_point and Y_point have 0.1 values.
-They are just for the C code generation only.
-% The C code generation add a .f after each decimal and therefore 0 values cannot be included because they are not floats [X_point, Y_point, amount_of_supports_for_class] = svm(X, Y);

 % Do a quick re-sampling of random data again